 Clemson vs. Western Carolina

-First pitch is scheduled for 7:15 PM.
+Clemson (18-13) will travel to Cullowhee, NC to play at Western Carolina (21-11) Tuesday at Hennon Stadium.
+First pitch is scheduled for 7:00 PM.
 The game will be broadcast live on the radio by WCCP (104.9 FM) out of Clemson.
-Live stats will also be available at ClemsonTigers.com for the game.
+Live stats will be available online at ClemsonTigers.com as well.

 The Starting Pitchers

 Western Carolina will start junior righthander Bryan Tupper (0-1, 8.00 ERA) on the mound Tuesday.
 The Seattle, WA native was a 2003 teammate of Tiger outfielder Travis Storrer at Edmonds (WA) Community College.
 In seven starts and two relief appearances (27.0 innings pitched) during his first season at Western Carolina, he has allowed 42 hits and 11 walks while striking out 19.